edwardkarak/rc2template/README.md

 `rc2template executable.exe 129 output.txt`
 (using current working directory)

 will extract the resource whose ID is `129`, if it exists, from `executable.exe`, if it is found, and will dump the bytes into `output.txt`.
+If `output.txt` already exists, the program will ask for your permission to overwrite it first.

 If successful, the program will output: